tirr-c/vbchunguk.me/assets/docs/systems.md

 * Rust
-  - My favorite language along with JavaScript/TypeScript
+  - My favorite language along with TypeScript
   - Have written a web crawler
   - Have built a simple tool that computes FIRST and FOLLOW for symbols of LL(1) grammar, for Compiler class assignment